brunopk/sc-master/README.md

 To run the API again, repeat steps 6 y 7 mentioned on *Starting the API* to recreate OAuth2 configurations which are saved on database.

-## Swagger interactive documentation
+## Testing the API

-> Interactive Swagger API documentation is shown opening http://localhost:8000 on any browser.
+> The API can be tested using the interactive Swagger API documentation opening http://localhost:8000 on any browser.

 - JSON: http://localhost:8000/swagger.json
 - YAML: http://localhost:8000/swagger.yaml